msmadeira/cos-coding-challenge/challenges/web-frontend/cos-challenge/README.md

 # Todo
 - [ ] Add eslint and prettier https://javascript.plainenglish.io/how-to-configure-eslint-and-prettier-on-angular-application-87dbd767369c
-- [ ] Change Header to be its own component
+- [X] Change Header to be its own component
+- [ ] Note that if a Non-Buyer registers, an error message should pop up.
 - [X] Relogin
 - [ ] Check expired tokens
 - [ ] Responsiveness